stt-peng/Human_Footprint/README.md

 Source: https://www.kaggle.com/nikitarom/planets-dataset

-> Use satellite data to track the human footprint in the Amazon rainforest.
+Use satellite data to track the human footprint in the Amazon rainforest.

+### - David Espinosa

 ---